rvagg/cborg/README.md

 Decode valid CBOR bytes from a `Uint8Array` (or `Buffer`) and return a JavaScript object.

 * Integers (major 0 and 1) that are outside of the safe integer range will be converted to a `BigInt`.
 * The only CBOR major 7 "simple values" supported are `true`, `false`, `undefined` and `null`.
-"Simple values" outside of this range are intentionally not supported.
+"Simple values" outside of this range are intentionally not supported (pull requests welcome to enable them with an option).
+* Indefinite length strings and byte arrays are intentionally not supported (pull requests welcome to enable them with an option).
+Although indefinite length arrays and maps are supported by default.

 #### Options

-* `allowIndefinite` (boolean, default `true`): when the indefinite length additional information (31) is encountered for any type (arrays, maps, strings, bytes) _or_ a "break" is encountered, an error will be thrown.
+* `allowIndefinite` (boolean, default `true`): when the indefinite length additional information (`31`) is encountered for any type (arrays, maps, strings, bytes) _or_ a "break" is encountered, an error will be thrown.
 * `allowUndefined` (boolean, default `true`): when major 7, minor 23 (`undefined`) is encountered, an error will be thrown.
 To disallow `undefined` on encode, a custom [type encoder](#type-encoders) for `'undefined'` will need to be supplied.
 * `allowInfinity` (boolean, default `true`): when an IEEE 754 `Infinity` or `-Infinity` value is encountered when decoding a major 7, an error will be thrown.
 To disallow `Infinity` and `-Infinity` on encode, a custom [type encoder](#type-encoders) for `'number'` will need to be supplied.
 * `allowNaN` (boolean, default `true`): when an IEEE 754 `NaN` value is encountered when decoding a major 7, an error will be thrown.
 To disallow `NaN` on encode, a custom [type encoder](#type-encoders) for `'number'` will need to be supplied.
 * `allowBigInt` (boolean, default `true`): when an integer outside of the safe integer range is encountered, an error will be thrown.
 To disallow `BigInt`s on encode, a custom [type encoder](#type-encoders) for `'bigint'` will need to be supplied.
 * `strict` (boolean, default `false`): when decoding integers, including for lengths (arrays, maps, strings, bytes), values will be checked to see whether they were encoded in their smallest possible form.
 If not, an error will be thrown.
-  * Currently, this form of deterministic strictness cannot be enforced for float representations, or map key ordering (pull requests welcome!).
+  * Currently, this form of deterministic strictness cannot be enforced for float representations, or map key ordering (pull requests _very_ welcome).
 * `useMaps` (boolean, default `false`): when decoding major 5 (map) entries, use a `Map` rather than a plain `Object`.
 This will nest for any encountered map.
 During encode, a `Map` will be interpreted as an `Object` and will round-trip as such unless `useMaps` is supplied, in which case, all `Map`s and `Object`s will round-trip as `Map`s.
 There is no way to retain the distinction during round-trip without using a custom tag.
 * `tags` (array): a mapping of tag number to tag decoder function.
 By default no tags are supported.
 See [Tag decoders](#tag-decoders).